 What is a VA loan?
-A VA loan is a home purchase or refinance loan backed by the U.S. Department of Veteran Affairs (VA).
+A VA loan is a home purchase or refinance loan guaranteed by the U.S. Department of Veteran Affairs (VA).
 The program was created with the G.I.
-Bill of 1944 and the loans are available to U.S. veterans and active duty, reservist or retired military personnel.
-The VA doesn’t actually loan money, but instead guarantees the funds to lenders in case the borrower defaults, similar to how FHA loans work.
-VA loans offer attractive terms and flexible underwriting requirements such as no- or low-down payment options, no mortgage insurance requirements, refinancing up to 100 percent of a home’s value and some of the lowest interest rates available.
+Bill of 1944 and made available to most U.S. Veterans, active duty military and other eligible servicemembers.
+The VA doesn’t actually loan money, but instead guarantees a portion of the funds to lenders in case the borrower defaults on the loan.
+VA loans offer attractive terms such as no- or low-down payment options, no mortgage insurance requirements, no penalty fees if you pay the loan off early and some of the lowest interest rates available.

 Am I eligible for a VA home loan?
-Most active service members and honorably discharged veterans who meet the minimum active duty requirements and have suitable credit and sufficient income are eligible for a VA home loan.
-Members of the National Guard, reservists, surviving spouses of veterans, cadets at the U.S. Military, Air Force or Coast Guard Academy, midshipmen at the U.S. Naval Academy and officers at the National Oceanic & Atmospheric Administration are also eligible.
-A valid Certificate of Eligibility (COE) must be obtained from the VA.
-For more information on whether you meet the requirements, visit benefits.va.gov.
+Active duty servicemembers, honorably discharged veterans, current or former National Guard or Reserve members and eligible surviving spouses may apply for a VA home loan.
+Certain U.S. citizens who served in the armed forces of a government allied with the United States in World War II and individuals with service as members in certain organizations, such as Public Health Service officers, cadets at the U.S. Military, Air Force or Coast Guard Academy, midshipmen at the U.S. Naval Academy and officers at the National Oceanic & Atmospheric Administration may also apply for eligibility.
+You must have satisfactory credit, sufficient income, and a valid Certificate of Eligibility (COE) must be obtained from the VA.
+For more information on whether you meet the requirements, visit VA Certificate of Eligibility.

 What kind of house can I buy with a VA loan?
-A VA loan can be used to buy a detached house, condo, new-construction home, manufactured home (such as a mobile home), duplex, triplex or four-unit property or to refinance an existing loan for those types of properties.
+A VA loan can be used to buy a single family home, a condominium unit in a VA-approved project, a new-construction home, simultaneously purchase and improve a home, a manufactured home, a duplex, triplex or four-unit property.
+Options to refinance an existing VA-guaranteed or non-VA loan are also available.

 Is the surviving spouse or children of a deceased veteran eligible for a VA home loan?
-The surviving spouse of a veteran killed in active duty or who died from a service-connected disability is eligible for a VA loan.
-However, children are not.
+The surviving spouse of a Veteran may apply for home loan eligibility however he/she must meet additional VA requirements.
+Children of a Veteran are not eligible.

 Does my VA entitlement guarantee that I will get a home loan?
 No. Lenders must comply with income and credit standards set by the VA.
 For more information in VA loan guidelines and restrictions, visit benefits.va.gov.

-While the U.S. Department of Veteran Affairs provides certain lending guidelines for loans it backs, lenders may place addition requirements on top of those. loanDepot’s team of licensed lending officers and loan processors specialize in VA loans are ready and willing to answer any other questions you may have.
+While the U.S. Department of Veteran Affairs provides certain lending guidelines for loans it guarantees, lenders generally have their internal requirements as well. loanDepot’s team of licensed lending officers and loan processors specialize in VA loans are ready and willing to answer any other questions you may have.

 For more information, speak with a Licensed Lending Officer at (888) 983-3240.